wsxiaoys/lil/readme.txt

        the <value> does not exist indexof will return an empty string.
 The indices begin from zero (so 0 is the first index, 1 is the second, etc)

+     filter [varname] <list> <expression>
+       filters the given list by evaluating the given expression for each item in the list.
+If the expression equals to true (is a non-zero number and a non-empty string), then the item passes the filter.
+       Otherwise the filtered list will not include the item.
+For each evaluation, the item's value is stored in the [varname] variable (or in the "x" variable if no [varname] was given).
+The function returns the filtered list

+     list [...]
+       returns a list with the arguments as its items

      append ["global"] <list> <value>
        appends the <value> value to the variable containing the <list>